Summit Midstream Partners (NYSE:SMLP) Upgraded to Buy by Zacks Investment Research

-Summit Midstream Partners (NYSE:SMLP) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report issued on Wednesday, Zacks.com reports.
-The firm presently has a $31.00 target price on the pipeline company’s stock.
-Zacks Investment Research‘s price target indicates a potential upside of 10.32% from the company’s current price.
+Zacks Investment Research upgraded shares of Summit Midstream Partners (NYSE:SMLP) from a hold rating to a buy rating in a research note released on Wednesday, Zacks.com reports.
+They currently have $31.00 target price on the pipeline company’s stock.

 According to Zacks, “Summit Midstream Partners, LP is focused on owning and operating midstream energy infrastructure that are located in unconventional resource basins.
 It provides fee-based natural gas gathering and compression services in two unconventional resource basins: the Piceance Basin and the Fort Worth Basin.
 Summit Midstream Partners, LP is headquartered in Dallas, Texas. “

-A number of other equities analysts have also weighed in on SMLP.
-TheStreet raised shares of Summit Midstream Partners from a “d” rating to a “c-” rating in a research note on Wednesday, March 10th.
-Wells Fargo & Company upped their target price on shares of Summit Midstream Partners from $14.00 to $15.00 and gave the stock an “underweight” rating in a research note on Thursday, May 13th.
-One equities research analyst has rated the stock with a sell rating, two have given a hold rating and one has given a buy rating to the company.
-Summit Midstream Partners has an average rating of “Hold” and an average price target of $20.33.
+Several other brokerages have also recently issued reports on SMLP.
+Wells Fargo & Company boosted their price target on Summit Midstream Partners from $14.00 to $15.00 and gave the company an underweight rating in a research report on Thursday, May 13th.
+TheStreet upgraded Summit Midstream Partners from a d rating to a c- rating in a research report on Wednesday, March 10th.
+One research analyst has rated the stock with a sell rating, two have issued a hold rating and one has issued a buy rating to the company’s stock.
+Summit Midstream Partners currently has a consensus rating of Hold and a consensus price target of $20.33.

-Large investors have recently modified their holdings of the business.
-Acadian Asset Management LLC lifted its position in Summit Midstream Partners by 70.1% during the 1st quarter.
-Acadian Asset Management LLC now owns 2,712 shares of the pipeline company’s stock worth $64,000 after buying an additional 1,118 shares in the last quarter.
-UBS Group AG lifted its position in Summit Midstream Partners by 207.2% during the 1st quarter.
-UBS Group AG now owns 8,424 shares of the pipeline company’s stock worth $199,000 after buying an additional 5,682 shares in the last quarter.
-Federated Hermes Inc. bought a new stake in Summit Midstream Partners during the 1st quarter worth about $742,000.
-First Trust Advisors LP lifted its position in Summit Midstream Partners by 10.3% during the 1st quarter.
-First Trust Advisors LP now owns 78,177 shares of the pipeline company’s stock worth $761,000 after buying an additional 7,284 shares in the last quarter.
-Finally, Blackstone Group Inc. bought a new stake in Summit Midstream Partners during the 1st quarter worth about $866,000.
-32.99% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Acadian Asset Management LLC increased its position in Summit Midstream Partners by 70.1% during the 1st quarter.
+Acadian Asset Management LLC now owns 2,712 shares of the pipeline company’s stock worth $64,000 after purchasing an additional 1,118 shares during the period.
+UBS Group AG boosted its stake in shares of Summit Midstream Partners by 207.2% during the 1st quarter.
+UBS Group AG now owns 8,424 shares of the pipeline company’s stock worth $199,000 after acquiring an additional 5,682 shares in the last quarter.
+Federated Hermes Inc. purchased a new stake in shares of Summit Midstream Partners during the 1st quarter worth approximately $742,000.
+Blackstone Group Inc. purchased a new stake in shares of Summit Midstream Partners during the 1st quarter worth approximately $866,000.
+Finally, CQS US LLC purchased a new stake in shares of Summit Midstream Partners during the 1st quarter worth approximately $1,336,000.
+Institutional investors own 32.99% of the company’s stock.

 Summit Midstream Partners Company Profile